oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/docker-manual-steps/docker-sharded-database-with-system-sharding.md

-# Deploy Sharded Database with System Sharding
+# Deploy Sharded Database with System Sharding using Docker Containers

 This page covers the steps to manually deploy a sample Sharded Database with System Sharding using Docker Containers.